Apros7/GrammatikTAK/README.md

   * description (str): "Christian skal stå med stort, da det er et egenavn."

-### Why is my module not work :( ?
+### Why is my module not work :raised_eyebrow:?
 Are you using the utilities functions?
 * Find index based on sentence.split() index with find_index
 * Did you remember to move_index_based_on_br()?
 * Did you remember to update concat_errors?
 If this does not fix it, I honnestly doesn't know.
-Good luck ;), tihi.
+Good luck :wink:, tihi.